Content Licensing and Monetization for Game Publishers

 Unless they have their license agreements broken down to the most granular detail in a systematic way, providing them an unprecedented level of visibility of what they’ve licensed in and what their associated financial obligations are, there are bound to be inaccurate license/royalty payments and missed opportunities for further monetization.

 Keeping in mind the goals and challenges of inbound licensing, let’s shift focus to a common model seen within the mobile gaming world: in-game currency.

 In July of 2016, Niantic, Inc. released hit mobile game, Pokemon: Go!
-Within the game, users have access to PokeCoins, a premium currency accompanied by an estimated real world currency value.
-PokeCoins can be earned several ways:
+Within the game, users have access to PokeCoins, a premium currency accompanied by an estimated real-world currency value.
+PokeCoins can be earned in several ways:

 - Pay real-world money for the premium currency, commonly referred to as micro-transaction.
 Players can then use this premium currency to purchase exclusive items typically not obtainable through normal means in-game.
 These real-world currency for in-game premium currency transactions are facilitated by the Google Play or Galaxy Store on Android devices or the App Store on iOS devices.

 If Niantic has a license agreement with The Pokemon Group, it’s reasonable to speculate that they’re required to pay royalties based on transactions involving PokeCoins.
 To calculate royalties, it’s important to understand the elements within the associated equation.